dart-league/dart-sass/README.md

         - path/to/folder/with/other/scss2
 ```

-> Doing `pub serve` during development, css files are going to live in memory only.
-When you do `pub build` actual css files will be output in build folder
+> By using `pub serve` during development, css files are going to live in memory only.
+ Executing `pub build` creates actual css files in build folder

 3\.
 Finally in the html files you only need to import the generated css files: